 The use of electronic devices in the classroom is for schoolwork only.

-Curriculum materials are available through Moodle.
-Students who choose to access materials online may bring a laptop or tablet to class.
-Laptop/tablet use in class is at the discretion of each instructor.
+Curriculum materials are available through Moodle, and students may bring a laptop to class to access these resources.
+Laptop use in class is at the discretion of each instructor.